lucasgonze/lucasgonze/README.markdown

 The best way to reach me is email to lucas@gonze.com.
 Tweets are [@lucas_gonze](https://twitter.com/lucas_gonze).
 [My LinkedIn](https://www.linkedin.com/in/lucasgonze/) might be what you're looking for.
 For encrypted messaging, use lucasgonze on Keybase or lucasgonze@protonmail.ch.

-In my private life I make music, and since a lot of it is in the public domain I post my transcriptions here on Github.
+In my private life I make music, and since a lot of it is in the public domain I post my transcriptions here on Github using open formats like Lilypond and Musescore.